erfanus2002/speechtotext/README.md

 # Speech To Text(Transcriptor)

-this program simply Convert audio files to text(Transctipt them!) to run the program, you will need to download [ffmpeg](https://ffmpeg.org/download.html) to convert the Speech File to .wav format.Then, Create a folder called "assets" to download the whisper model to this folder if you run the program for the first time.
+this program simply Convert audio files to text(Transcript them!) to run the program, you will need to download [ffmpeg](https://ffmpeg.org/download.html) to convert the Speech File to .wav format.Then, Create a folder called "assets" to download the whisper model to this folder if you run the program for the first time.